 The National, CBC: Yann Martel | High Mountains of Portugal, 2016

-Port Hope is one of Ontario's oldest and most appealing communities, offering a unique country lifestyle with urban amenities - all an hour's drive from the heart of Toronto.
-The town are advantageously located on the shore of Lake Ontario.
+Port Hope is one of Ontario’s oldest and most appealing communities, offering a unique country lifestyle with urban amenities – all an hour’s drive from the heart of Toronto.
+The town is advantageously located on the shore of Lake Ontario.